Menu

 RECEPTION and KEY STAGE 1

-In Reception and Year 1 (Y2 to those who failed the Y1 phonics screen), phonics is taught every day for between 15 and 25 minutes dependent on age, outside of the English lesson (Key Stage 1).
+In Reception and Year 1 (Y2 who need to retake the phonics screen), phonics is taught every day for between 15 and 25 minutes dependent on age, outside of the English lesson (Key Stage 1).
 Staff use Little Wandle Letters and Sounds Revised lesson plans and resources to ensure a systematic approach to phonics which is consistent in approach across the school.
-Teachers monitor closely to see who is falling behind so that intervention can take place to ensure the children catch up.
-Assessments take place at the end of each half term.
+Teachers monitor closely to see who is falling behind so that intervention can take place the same day to ensure the children catch up.
+More formal assessments take place during and at the end of each half term.
 The assessments help us to assess progress and also to pinpoint those needing further catch up and support.
 They also enable us to ensure children’s learning to read book is closely matched to their secure phonetic knowledge.

-Children take part in Reading Practice sessions – focussing on Decoding – Monday, Prosody –Tuesday and Comprehension – Wednesday.
-The children take their Reading Practice Book home each night, handing their book in each Thursday and are expected to be heard every day by an adult at home.
+Children take part in Reading Practice sessions – focusing on Decoding – Monday, Prosody –Tuesday and Comprehension – Wednesday.
+The children take their Reading Practice Book home each night, handing their book in each week and are expected to be heard every day by an adult at home.
 If this is not possible - a minimum requirement is to be heard 3 times a week.
 Adults at home initial and date Reading diaries.
-Teachers to check Reading diaries regularly and ensure children, who are not being heard at home, are being heard at school in addition to Reading Practice sessions.
+Teachers check Reading diaries regularly and ensure children, who are not being heard at home, are being heard at school in addition to Reading Practice sessions.
 Teachers ensure that the lowest 20% readers have extra individual reading too.
-The Star Reader scheme – children who read, at home, at least 3 times each week receive 3 dojos as well as a sticker.
-Certificates and small prizes are given to motivate the children once they have achieved 6, 12, 18, 24, 30, 36 and 42 weeks of reading regularly at home - at least 3 times each week.
+We run the Star Reader scheme – children who read, at home, at least 3 times each week receive 3 dojos as well as a sticker.
+Certificates motivate the children once they have achieved 6, 12, 18, 24, 30, 36 and 42 weeks of reading regularly at home - at least 3 times each week.

 Comprehension is worked on in English lessons, Reading Practice sessions and individual reading sessions.